INFPs are a personality type with high ideals and a pure heart.

 This is probably due to the perfectionism that is common among idealists.

-Therefore, they always try to achieve the perfect ideal, but the ideal is hard to reach.
+Therefore, they always try to achieve the perfect ideal, but it is hard to reach.

 And they think the reason for this is their lack of effort.

-This may be a typical example of a person who suffers from the gap between the ideal and reality.
+This may be a typical example of someone suffering from the gap between the ideal and reality.

 But they need to realize that the “hard life” they feel is an illusion in their minds.